PolFRX/AI-Dogs/README.md

 - [ ] Improvements of the model

 ## Langages, frameworks and libs
-- Python 3.7
+- Python 3.6.8
 - TensorFlow GPU
 - Numpy
 - Pandas
+- Matplotlib
+- Pillow

 ## Install
-pip install tensorflow-gpu, numpy, pandas
+pip install tensorflow-gpu, numpy, pandas, matplotlib, pillow

 ## Where it comes from
 Just a little personal project to practice my theorical skills on TensorFlow